wazo-platform/wazo-doc/source/administration/directories/dird_phonebook.rst

 .. _dird_phonebook:

 ****************************
-XiVO dird internal phonebook
+Wazo dird internal phonebook
 ****************************

-This type of directory source is the internal phonebook of XiVO dird.
-The URI field is used to connect to the xivo-dird database.
+This type of directory source is the internal phonebook of Wazo dird.
+The URI field is used to connect to the wazo-dird database.

-This directory type matches the :ref:`dird-backend-dird_phonebook` backend in `xivo-dird`.
+This directory type matches the :ref:`dird-backend-dird_phonebook` backend in `wazo-dird`.

 Example
 =======